aaydev/victor_trucco.TK-Pie/README.md

 You don't need to use the EPM240, ANY CPLD 5V tolerant will do the trick, even Xilinx (XC95 series) and others can be used.
 The code for the CPLD is a vanilla VHDL without any fancy stuff.
 You can recompile in any IDE.

 I precompiled POFs for EPM7128 and EPM240 (folder CPLD) according the pinout in my schematics (folder schematics).
-These POFs are compile with Quartus II (QSF to open the project also included).
+These POFs are compiled with Quartus II (QSF to open the project also included).

 ### Gerber data
 The gerber for the board as you see in photos folder is included.
 Have fun!